aimo-mala/aimo-mala.github.io/_posts/2018-07-08-Design-Systems-in-Sketch - Basics,-Components,-Layouts-and-Mini-Experiences.markdown

 ## What is a design system?

-Oh, I don't have time for this.
-I have to go and buy a single piece of fruit with a coupon and then return it, making people wait behind me while I complain.
-Meh.
-So, how 'bout them Knicks?
-Also Zoidberg.

 A lot has been said about design systems, but more focus on a collection of assets and components for colour, typography, textures, girds and the like.
 They are ~~pattern library~~ and all of the reusable UI elements are visually consistent, but that ~~doesn't~~ mean the assembled result will lead to a meaningful experience in my product.
 This type of thinking is certainly important, but I am slightly interested in what my user interface is comprised of and what I can construct the design systems in a systematic way when designers collaborate together with me in different time zones.
 (This is my current situation)

 In searching for this answer, I am wrapping up a definition of the Human Interface Guideline from my current project - **3D design software on manufacturing and simulation.**